cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 ### Create a data table from your spreadsheet

 In Excel, you may want to create a "data table" from your spreadsheet to help make sure you're always sorting and filtering the correct rows.
-There are several benefits to data tables: ß
+This is a way of enforcing just a little structure and rigor onto a spreadsheet, which usually lets you do whatever you want.
+There are several benefits to data tables:

 * Formulas automatically copy throughout your data, whether or not there are empty values next to them.
 * Sorting and filtering are always done on the proper list of rows, once you're made sure to define the table correctly.
 * You can use column names rather than addresses to reference a field.